MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/networkloadbalancingclusters/Stop-NlbClusterNode.md

 ```

 ### -Timeout
-Specifies the number of minutes to wait for the drain operation before stopping the cluster node.
+Specifies the number of seconds to wait for the drain operation before stopping the cluster node.
 After the time expires, the existing connections will be dropped.

 ```yaml